Daryl Ong: Life and career

 Before he push through his singing career, he was a cartoonist in ABS-CBN.
-Ong was an animator of the popular Filipino animated series, "Super Inggo at ang Super Tropa".
+Ong was an animator of the popular Filipino animated series, Super Inggo at ang Super Tropa.
 The animated series was the first 100% Pinoy Filipino animated TV series.

-From being a member of a boy group named "Voices of 5", he started doing a plenty of song covers, such as "All of Me", "Kahit Maputi Na Ang Buhok Ko", "Rude" “ Ikaw Na Nga" which gives new flavour to the listeners and posted it on his own YouTube channel which gained hundreds and thousands of views.
+From being a member of a boy group named "Voices of 5", he started doing a plenty of song covers, such as "All of Me", "Kahit Maputi Na Ang Buhok Ko", "Rude", "Ikaw Na Nga" which gives new flavour to the listeners and posted it on his own YouTube channel which gained hundreds and thousands of views.

 In 2005 and 2008, he was a strong contender in the local singing contests, Pinoy Pop Superstar (2005) and Pinoy Idol (2008).
 While in 2014, he decided to join ABS-CBN's reality singing competition, The Voice of the Philippines (season 2).
 In his blind audition, he impressed the coaches as he was one of those ‘3-chair’ turners.
 Among the three coaches, he chose the international artist, record producer and Black Eyed Peas member, apl.de.ap.

-From 2016 – February 2018, Daryl Ong was under Cornerstone Entertainment Inc, however he was no longer under Cornerstone after a contract renewal with Star Music.
+From 2016 to February 2018, Ong was under Cornerstone Entertainment Inc., however he was no longer under Cornerstone after a contract renewal with Star Music.
 He is a member of the all-male vocal trio BuDaKhel along with Bugoy Drilon and Michael Pangilinan, and currently managed by KreativDen.

+In 2024, Ong became one of the judges for TiktoClock's revival of 1980's amateur singing competition, Tanghalan ng Kampeon.